-GLUP: The site is currently designated "Medium" Residential (up to 37-72 units per acre) and "Service Industry" (wholesale, storage, and light manufacturing uses, including those relating to building construction activity).
-The applicant is requesting to amend the GLUP designation for the portion currently designated "Service Industry" to "Medium" Residential to align with the site's existing "RA-H" zoning district classification.
-It would also align the site with the vision of the 4MRV Area Plan which recommends future land uses of hotel/multifamily residential, rather than wholesale, storage, and light manufacturing uses typical of the "Service Industry" GLUP designation.
+General Land Use Plan (GLUP): The site is currently designated "Medium" Residential (up to 37-72 units per acre) and "Service Industry" (wholesale, storage, and light manufacturing uses, including those relating to building construction activity).
+Staff is recommending an amendment to the GLUP designation for the portion currently designated "Service Industry" to "Medium" Residential to align with the site's existing "RA-H" zoning district classification.
+The GLUP amendment would also align the site with the vision of the 4MRV Area Plan which recommends future land uses of hotel/multifamily residential, rather than wholesale, storage, and light manufacturing uses typical of the "Service Industry" GLUP designation.
 Although a portion of the site was rezoned in 1985 to bring the entire site under the "RA-H" zoning district and facilitate development of the 7-story hotel building, for reasons unknown, the GLUP designation was not amended at the time of the rezoning.
 Since the proposed GLUP designation of "Medium" Residential is consistent with the "RA-H" zoning district and future land use vision of the 4MRV Area Plan, staff supports the proposed GLUP amendment.